salitomeyo-learning-path/udemy-github-actions/README.md

 ### About env

 There is something wrong related with the fetch method that doesn´t allow the script to push but i cant figure out what is the problem, need to review later

+### Encrypt

+To encrypt the files we will use https://www.gnupg.org/download/index.html but i didnt downloaded it so the test will fail, for this reason y commented it